Shadows over Camelot: Gameplay

 Shadows over Camelot is a cooperative board game, a genre in which players work together in order to try to defeat a game system which itself is moving the game toward defeat for all the players.
 However, there is a chance that one knight is secretly a traitor, plotting the downfall of the others loyal to Camelot.
 The existence of the traitor turns a fairly simple game system into a hotbed of paranoia and accusation.

 Each turn a player must first suffer the "progression of evil".
 They either decrease their health, add a siege engine to those attacking Camelot, or draw a black card, which will usually make one of the quests harder to complete.
 After the progression of evil, each player takes a heroic action, which includes moving to or returning from a quest location, advancing a quest toward victory, playing a "special white" card, discarding three identical cards to gain one life point, or accusing one knight of being a traitor.
 In addition, while at Camelot, the player has the option of fighting a siege engine or drawing two white cards in addition to the normal heroic actions.
 Finally, each player may choose to lose one health point to perform a second, different heroic action.
 For example, a player may move to a quest, choose to lose one health point, and begin to advance the quest toward victory, a series of actions that would otherwise require two turns.
-Moreover, each player also has a "special power", which can be performed once per turn in addition to his or her heroic action(s).
+Moreover, each player also has a "special power", which can be performed once per turn in addition to the player's heroic action(s).